bmansfieldRIT/chip8/README.md

 # chip8
 chip8 game system emulator

+#### What Is Chip8?
+Chip8 is essentially a virtual machine, designed in the 70s, and game designers could write games in Chip8 and executed on any computer with a Chip8 emulator/interpreter.

 #### Current State of Emulator
 * initial commits made
 * basic structure and design of the program still needs to be decided